Help and support for creative workplaces

 • Visual arts: The NAVA Payment Standards includes recommended minimums for artists, craftspeople and designers.

 • Media: The MEAA Rate Tracker tracks freelance rates being paid around the country.
+There are also MEAA freelance charge-out rates for a range of media-related professions.

 Have we missed any?
 Email workplaces@creative.gov.au if there are others we can add to this list.